MWScripts/Miva_GoogleReCaptcha/README.md

 1. upload the .mvc file to your website
 2. install and configure the module admin under system extensions:
 - enter which Miva Actions you want it to watch (for example, ICST)
-- enter the corresponding tolerance levels you want it to use (for example, .2)
+- enter the corresponding tolerance levels you want it to use (for example, .3)
+- scores LESS THAN than your tolerance level will be rejected, all others will be permitted to proceed
 - enter your Google ReCaptcha keys
 3. add Google ReCaptcha javascript to your site (https://developers.google.com/recaptcha)
 - be sure to use 'GoogleReCaptchaResponse' as the name of the form field for the ReCaptcha token